 Cricket - is the most popular summer sport in New Zealand.
 A kiwi tradition is to fill a chilly bin with beers and go down to the stadium to watch a match.
 Each match is very long, with test matches lasting up to 5 days!
 It is very popular in other commonwealth countries such as Australia, India, Pakistan and England.
 The New Zealand team is always competitive but highly inconsistent.

 Rugby Union - is by far the country's most popular sport.
 The national team are known as the All Blacks and are famous worldwide.
-They are considered to be the best team in the world however they have only won the world cup once in 1987.
+They are considered to be the best team in the world and have won the World Cup three times (1987, 2011 and 2015).
 Before each match the team perform a 'haka' which is a traditional Maori war dance intended to intimidate the opposition.
 As with all sports New Zealand has a bitter rivalry with Australia and every year they play each other in a series called the Bledisloe shield.

 Rugby league - This sport is a variation of rugby and although it is played in very few countries it is highly popular in New Zealand.
 New Zealand has a team that plays in the Australian competition and they have a large fan base.
 Recently New Zealand won the World Cup for the first time beating arch rivals and favorites, Australia in the final to many people's disbelief.